collapsed-stacks/startups/questions/1838/make-beta-testers-click-to-sign-a-non-disclosure-agreement.md

 - posted by: [Henry Taylor](https://stackexchange.com/users/1734959/henry-taylor) on 2015-01-02
 - score: 1

-<p>I agree with theonlydanever, Great Question.</p>
+I agree with theonlydanever, Great Question.

-<p>The only thing I have to add is that testing is a little late in the race to be considering protecting your IP.
-Testing usually occurs after months of development and within weeks of the general release to the public.  </p>
+The only thing I have to add is that testing is a little late in the race to be considering protecting your IP.
+Testing usually occurs after months of development and within weeks of the general release to the public.

-<p>You already have the lead on any potential competition simply because your software is code-complete.
-You might need to polish its UX for a little, but your competitors haven't even started coding yet.</p>
+You already have the lead on any potential competition simply because your software is code-complete.
+You might need to polish its UX for a little, but your competitors haven't even started coding yet.

-<p>It's sort of like turning around when the finish line is in sight, just to check that nobody jumped the starting gun.
-It doesn't make a lot of sense.</p>
+It's sort of like turning around when the finish line is in sight, just to check that nobody jumped the starting gun.
+It doesn't make a lot of sense.

-<p>Schedule of things to do...</p>
+Schedule of things to do...

-<p>Monday : Get Testers To "Sign" An NDA, swearing that they won't talk about the product.</p>
+Monday : Get Testers To "Sign" An NDA, swearing that they won't talk about the product.

-<p>Friday : Beg Bloggers and Early Adopters to talk about the product.</p>
+Friday : Beg Bloggers and Early Adopters to talk about the product.

-<p>???</p>
+???